 During the data cleaning, we have reevaluated the condition of the item based on the condition information, the description and/or the images using natural language processing and image recognition.
 In addition to this step, we use trends once again, to understand how vendors describe the condition and price the item accordingly.
 Indeed, some vendors don’t make much distinction in price even though the condition is not the same while others do price more according to condition.

-From your perspective, as a retailer, we have made the resell interface so people have guidance in evaluating the condition of their handbag.
+From your perspective, as a retailer, we have made the Resale App so people have guidance in evaluating the condition of their handbag.
 It helps prevent a bad evaluation of the condition and allows us to give the right offer to your customers!

 Congratulations, you have made it to the end!
 You are now more familiar with how we automate pricing.
 A takeaway would be that our algorithms are continuously adjusting themselves so we provide you and your customers with the most accurate fair market values and offers.